Near-global ocean simulation

 ├── atmosphere: 640×320×1×2920 PrescribedAtmosphere{Float32}

-We then create a coupled simulation, starting with a time step of 10 seconds and running the simulation for 10 days.
+We then create a coupled simulation.
+We start with a small-ish time step of 90 seconds.
+We run the simulation for 10 days with this small-ish time step.

 simulation = Simulation(coupled_model; Δt=90, stop_time=10days)

-Simulation of OceanSeaIceModel{GPU, ImmersedBoundaryGrid}(time = 0 seconds, iteration = 0)
+Simulation of OceanSeaIceModel{GPU}(time = 0 seconds, iteration = 0)

 ├── Next time step: 1.500 minutes